apostrophecms/apostrophe/packages/db-connect/docs/aggregation.md

 ]).toArray();
 ```

-All stages are processed in memory after loading matching documents.
-For large datasets, use `$match` early in the pipeline to reduce the working set.
+When `$match` is the first pipeline stage, its query is passed to the database for filtering — only matching documents are loaded into memory.
+All subsequent stages are processed in memory.
+Place `$match` first whenever possible to reduce the working set.

 ## Stages

 ### $match

 Filters documents using standard [query operators](./queries.md).
-Place `$match` as early as possible to reduce the number of documents processed by later stages.
+When `$match` is the first stage, filtering happens in the database — only matching documents are loaded into memory.
+Later `$match` stages filter in memory.
+Place `$match` first whenever possible.

 ```js
 { $match: { status: 'active', price: { $gt: 10 } } }